-As part of its mission, the Risk Committee is authorised by the Board to oversee and advise on the Company's risk management systems and controls ensuring that risk appetite is appropriate and adhered to and that key risks are identified and managed.
+As part of its mission, the Risk Committee is authorised by the Board to oversee and advise on CACI's risk management systems and controls ensuring that risk appetite is appropriate and adhered to and that key risks are identified and managed.
 That includes the appropriate management of the Company's investment portfolio.

-The Committee has three members appointed by the Board comprising an executive director and two non-executive directors of CACI.
-The Company Secretary of CACI attends all meetings and serves in the official capacity of Committee Secretary.
+The Committee has three members appointed by the Board comprising an executive director and two non-executive directors of the Company.
+The Company Secretary of the Company attends all meetings and serves in the official capacity of Committee Secretary.

-The Chief Risk Officer of CACI attends most meetings for part of the agenda and any other members of senior management or staff may be requested to attend and report to it accordingly.
+The Chief Risk Officer of the Company attends most meetings for part of the agenda and any other members of senior management or staff may be requested to attend and report to it accordingly.